AztecProtocol/aztec-v1-specification/README.md

 The note registry enacts the instructions generated by valid AZTEC proofs - creating and destroying the required notes, as well as transferring any required tokens.

-The note registry's `owner` is the only entity that can issue instructions to update the registry. `NoteRegistry` will only enact instructions that have been generated by a valid AZTEC proofs as it is of critical importance that notes are not created/destroyed unless a **balancing relationship** has been satisfied.
+The note registry's `owner` is the only entity that can issue instructions to update the registry. `NoteRegistry` will only enact instructions that have been generated by a valid AZTEC proof as it is of critical importance that notes are not created/destroyed unless a **balancing relationship** has been satisfied.

 Because every confidential asset that uses an ACE note registry can have 100% confidence in the integrity of the state of every *other* ACE note registry, it makes it possible to express AZTEC notes from one registry as a percentage of notes in a second registry, which in turn is useful for dividend-paying confidential assets and confidential assets that utilize income streaming.